Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 With batching:

-33. One production day generates four weeks of content.
-The setup cost is paid once instead of four times.
+One production day generates four weeks of content.
+The setup cost gets paid once instead of four times.

 AI tools supercharge a content engine.
-They do not replace it.
+They don't replace it.

 Where AI helps: